 Austria’s banking sector: Facts & Figures

-Austrian banks offer a well-developed and state of the art payment infrastructure via all common channels.
 Besides the dense network of branches, 90% of the population over 14 years old uses debit or credit cards.
-For some years the share of debit cards with near field communications (NFC), or contactless cards, has continued to rise rise, and contactless and mobile solutions by integrating the debit card into a smart phone have been rolled out.
-Banks also provide a cross-border solution for secure online payments.
-Notwithstanding, compared to some other European countries, significant parts of the population show a strong propensity to use cash, supported by the easy access via 8,500 ATMs free of charge.
+For some years the share of contactless debit cards, has continued to rise, and contactless mobile solutions which integrate the debit card into a smart phone have been rolled out.
+Notwithstanding, compared to a number of other European countries, significant parts of the population show a strong propensity to use cash, supported by the easy access via 8,700 ATMs free of charge.

 Low interest rates and the flat yield curve provide a very challenging environment to the Austrian banking industry.
-Despite this pressure on the operating income, decreasing loan loss provisions brought about only modestly declining net profits in 2016 compared to 2015.
-The CET1 ratio of approximately 14% is solid, but below the average of European peer banks.
-Therefore, a further consolidation, i.e. a continuing shift from branches to online and mobile banking as well as a reduction of employment will take place.
+Despite shrinking net interest income, increasing commissions income and strict cost management provided better operating profits and profits after tax.
+The Common Equity Tier 1 (CET 1) ratio has grown steadily over recent years to approximately 15%, but this is still below the average of European peer banks.
+Therefore, a further consolidation, i.e. a continuing shift from branches to online and mobile banking as well as a reduction of employment, will take place.